MiguVT/Timeconverter/SECURITY.md

 ## 🔐 Security Best Practices

-When using Timeconverter:
+When using or deploying Timeconverter:

-- Keep your dependencies up to date (PIN your versions, avoid using `latest`, if a user compromises your dependencies, they may compromise your app)
+- Keep your dependencies up to date (pin versions, don't use `latest` - if someone compromises a dependency, they compromise your app)
-- Use HTTPS when deploying (Not really necessary for a client-side app, they won't have anything sensitive, but still a good practice)
+- Use HTTPS when deploying (not critical for a client-side app with no sensitive data, but still good practice)
-- Follow our deployment guidelines in the README
+- Follow the deployment guidelines in the README
 - Report any suspicious behavior

 ## 📜 Security Update Policy